journey-zhuang/journey-zhuang.github.io/_pages/about.md

   - /about.html
 ---

 I'm a graduate student from [School of Information Science and Technology (SIST)](https://sist.shanghaitech.edu.cn/), [ShanghaiTech University](https://www.shanghaitech.edu.cn/).
 My research interests focus on AI+Art, includes Computer Vision, Computer Graphics, Machine Learning, and Computational Photography.
-I'm forming the AI4C Labs (AI for Creativity Labs), which aims to empower AI to design ,power artistic creation with AI-tech, and study the nature of human creativity.
+I am forming the AI4C Labs (AI for Creativity Labs), which aims to empower AI to design ,power artistic creation with AI-tech, and study the nature of human creativity.
+I am running a WeChat Official Account, called AIGC Research, to comprehensively track the academic frontier of AIGC through the PaperDaily series.
+As of 2024.4.22, it has reached 2200+ followers, and maintains a continuous upward trend, welcome your follow and support!

 AI4C Research Plan
 ======